reiryuki/Karen-AI-Assistant/README.md

 - In Android 13 and above, enable notification permission manually to get features from notification.

 ## Known Issue
 - You need to re-set default assistant app (if you are using it) in every device boot.
+You can grant WRITE_SECURE_SETTINGS via root to fix that:

+`su -c pm grant android.permission.WRITE_SECURE_SETTINGS reiryuki.karenaissistant`

 ## Support & Bug Report
 - https://t.me/ryukinotes/54